-The garden is south facing bathed in sunshine for the vast majority of the year and it was quickly apparent that, with some soil improvement to improve the drainage (when constructing the garden we discovered the source of the poor drainage was several builder’s waste caches hidden below ground), the garden would lend itself to a Mediterranean/new perennial style planting.
+The garden is south facing bathed in sunshine for the vast majority of the year and it was quickly apparent that, with some soil improvement to improve the drainage (when constructing the garden I discovered the source of the poor drainage was several builder’s waste caches hidden below ground), the garden would lend itself to a Mediterranean/new perennial style planting.

 The shed was moved to the least sunny part of the garden, maximising enjoyment of the rest of the garden by the clients and their plants .
 All the concrete was lifted due to its unsafe state and a new line of fencing and secure garden gate was erected, with the express agreement of the neighbour, thereby extending the garden’s useable space by several metres.

 The house is a fairly typical, box like, 1950’s style house with a more recent extension rendered with a blonde/honeyed limestone-coloured material.
 This set the tone for the choice of path material and colour.
 The path lines created related directly back to the extension, thus connecting the hard landscaping firmly to its surroundings.

 Identifying seating areas, it was clear that the path of the sun was such that a morning seating area could be sited directly outside the back door, which meant it could be enjoyed even in the colder months.
 A larger seating area could be situated more or less centrally in the garden and the plants envelope around it offering some degree of privacy/reducing the feeling of being overlooked.